 Under the LTIP, certain employees received awards of restricted shares of common stock.
 The number of shares granted to each employee is based on the fair market value of a share of common stock on the date of grant.
 As of March 31, 2011, there were a total of 640,325 restricted shares awarded and 248,061 shares vested under the LTIP.
 The restricted shares granted prior to February 23, 2011 vest ratably on the first through fifth anniversary of the grant date.
 The restricted shares granted on February 23, 2011 vest ratably on the first through fourth anniversary of the grant date.
-There is no vesting period on the right to vote or the right to receive dividends on any of the restricted shares.
+The restricted shares in the restricted shares on the right to receive dividends on any of the restricted shares.
 The recognized restricted stock expense for the three months ended March 31, 2011 and 2010 was \$1.1 million and \$0.3 million, respectively.
 The unrecognized restricted stock expense under the LTIP as of March 31, 2011 and December 31, 2010 was \$5.7 million and \$3.4 million, respectively.